1967 anti-Chinese riots in Burma

 The 1967 anti-Chinese riots in Burma (၁၉၆၇ တရုတ်-ဗမာအရေးအခင်း) refer to riots led by mobs of the dominant Burmese population against Chinese people in Burma.
-The trouble flared in Rangoon on 26 June 1967, largely in response to the People's Republic of China's perceived attempt to spread the influence of its Cultural Revolution in Burma.
+The trouble flared in Rangoon on 26 June 1967, largely in response to the People's Republic of China's perceived attempt to spread the influence of its Cultural Revolution in Burma, and was inflamed by the Ne Win government.
 The riots caused a deterioration in Sino-Burmese relations which did not normalize until 1970.

 Background

 Sino-Burmese relations (1949–1953)

 Burma was the first non-communist country to recognize the People's Republic of China after its founding on the 21 September 1949.
 Burma and China settled their border disputes and signed pacts of non-aggression.
 Burma drove out Kuomintang exiles.
 Following its independence from Britain, Burma, under U Nu, adopted a position of neutrality so as to minimize foreign interference, especially from China.

 Pauk Phaw era (1954–1966)

 In 1954, Burma and China entered the Pauk Phaw ("fraternal") era of their diplomacy.
 It was a time of warm and productive ties between the two nations in the time of the Cold War.
 The improvement in relations came as a result of the waning of the Communist insurgency in Myanmar and Burma's stance on the Korean War.
 For China, the relationship with Burma provided a buffer between China and the Western Bloc.
 During Zhou Enlai's first visit to Burma in 1954, China and Burma agreed to follow the "Five Principles of Peaceful Coexistence".

 In November 1954, U Nu visited Beijing.
 The two nations agreed to cooperate in trade matters.
 For example, Burma had had difficulty exporting rice due to the Korean War.
 Mao Zedong had previously assured Burma that China would not operate communist parties in Chinese communities and would encourage such communities to behave lawfully.
 Mao's words were formalized in the "China-Burma Communique" of December 1954.
 In 1956, the Prime Minister of China, Zhou Enlai visited Burma.
 He stated that Chinese people who held Burmese citizenship should not be allowed to join overseas Chinese organizations and those who held Chinese citizenship should not participate in Burmese political affairs.

 Other issues in the Sino-Burmese relationship included the presence of Kuomintang in Burma, a border dispute, and the operation of the Communist Party of Burma.